By Dr. Mercola

 However, reasonable as this may sound, there are two rather obvious "problems" with their reply:

-- They’re already selling a carcinogen-free version of its baby shampoo in other countries, so obviously no complicated reformulation would be necessary, and
+- They're already selling a carcinogen-free version of its baby shampoo in other countries, so obviously no complicated reformulation would be necessary

-- The Johnson’s “Naturals” brand does not contain either of these chemicals, but, it costs about twice as much as their regular baby shampoo.
-That makes TWO carcinogen-free formulas at their disposal, which makes the line “We are completing this reformulation as quickly as we can safely and responsibly do so,” seem like a rather strange excuse
+- The Johnson & Johnson's "Naturals" doesn't list chemicals in its ingredients, but, it costs about twice as much as their regular baby shampoo.
+That makes TWO carcinogen-free formulas at their disposal, which makes the line "We are completing this reformulation as quickly as we can safely and responsibly do so," seem like a rather strange excuse

 The countries already receiving quaternium-15-free Johnson & Johnson products include:

 As stated by Jezebel:iii

 "And it's not like the company removed an essential ingredient to meet environmental restrictions in these countries.
 While some have banned the use of quaternium-15, it's unclear why some of these countries are being treated to the carcinogen-free shampoo."